wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

      - **Prefix** - A log file prefix specified when you created the CloudTrail.

         The default prefix is `AWSLogs`.
-If you use a custom prefix, you must put it here without using a forward slashes.
+If you use a custom prefix, you must put it here without using a forward slash at the end of the prefix, i.e. a trailing slash.

      - **CloudTrail Region** - AWS Region where the CloudTrail logs reside.

 1. Click **Set Up**.

 The integration is added to the Amazon Web Services Integrations list.
-If you want to configure whitelists and refresh rate for the CloudWatch integration, click the **CloudWatch** link in the Types column and follow the instructions in [Configuring CloudWatch Data Ingestion](integrations_aws_metrics.html#configuring-cloudwatch-data-ingestion).
+If you want to configure allow lists and refresh rate for the CloudWatch integration, click the **CloudWatch** link in the Types column and follow the instructions in [Configuring CloudWatch Data Ingestion](integrations_aws_metrics.html#configuring-cloudwatch-data-ingestion).

-### Enable and Disable AWS Integrations

-Wavefront automatically disables integrations that are experiencing errors due to invalid credentials.
-To enable an integration after the credential has been corrected or to manually disable an integration:

-1. In Wavefront, click **Integrations** on the taskbar.
-1. In the Featured section, click the **Amazon Web Services** tile.
-1. Click the **Setup** tab.
-1. Click the **Advanced** link.
-1. In the row that contains the integration that you want to enable or disable, click the ellipsis icon, and select **Enable** or **Disable**.

 ### Register Additional Amazon Web Services

-After you set up the AWS integration with the [Role ARN](integrations_aws_overview.html#give-wavefront-read-only-access-to-your-amazon-account), you can additionally register more Amazon Web services.
+After you set up the AWS integration with a [Role ARN](integrations_aws_overview.html#give-wavefront-read-only-access-to-your-amazon-account), you can additionally register more Amazon Web services.

 1. In Wavefront, click **Integrations** on the taskbar.
 1. In the Featured section, click the **Amazon Web Services** tile.